starwit/lj-projectbuilder/CONTRIBUTING.md

 Please check issues at GitHub issue tracker or contact us, if you want to contribute.

 ### Reporting Issues
-We are also glad if you give us feedback and report bugs, issues and feature.
-Please use issue tracker in the project for that.
+We are also glad if you give us feedback and report bugs, issues and features.
+Please use the issue tracker in the project for that.

 ### Code Contribution
 **1. Use pull requests**